SFTP to SMS

 Important: API Channel Activation for New Accounts and Sub-Accounts

 When you create a new Account or Sub-Account, please be aware that by default, no API channels will be active.
-To enable API access and manage your Accounts and Sub-Accounts' API credentials and settings, please follow the steps outlined in the "API Keys" page.
+To enable API access and manage your Accounts and Sub-Accounts' API credentials and settings, please follow the steps outlined in the API Keys page.

-Note for Accounts Created Before 6 June 2023: If you have an Account that was created before 6 June 2023, the API channels would have been automatically enabled.
+If you have an Account that was created before 6 June 2023, the API channels would have been automatically enabled.
 However, if you wish to switch to an alternative API or use additional APIs, you will need to create an API Key for the desired API.

 Overview

-SFTP to SMS is ideal for high volume message sending that is not time sensitive, such as promotions.
-The SFTP upload facility allows users to securely transfer files to a SFTP server.
-These files get processed and messages are dispatched to all intended recipients.
+The SFTP upload facility allows users to securely transfer files to an SFTP server.
+These files get processed, and messages are dispatched to all intended recipients.

 Folder Structure